yoelhor/aad-b2c-tools/README.md

 ![XML Schema quick help](media/hover.gif)

 ## Application Insights
-Collect logs from Azure AD B2C and diagnose problems with your Azure AD B2C vscode extension.
+Collect logs from Azure AD B2C and diagnose problems with your Azure AD B2C vocode extension.
 Read more [here](https://github.com/yoelhor/aad-b2c-vs-code-extension/blob/master/src/help/app-insights.md).
 The logs are organized by the **policy name**, **correlation Id** (the application insights presents the first digit of the correlation Id), and the **log timestamp**.
 This allows you to find the relevant log based on the local timestamp and see the user journey as executed by Azure AD B2C.

 ![Application Insights](media/ai.png)

-## App Settings
+## Policy Settings
 Allows you to manage the values of your Azure AD B2C environments.
 When you execute the **B2C Policy build** command, the VS code extension finds and replaces the values of your settings with the ones configure in the policy file, and creates a directory that contains all of your policy files (after the replacement).
 In the following example, the extension replaces the keys with the value configure in the `appsettings.json` file:
 - {Settings:Tenant}
-- {Settings:IdentityExperienceFrameworkAppId}
 - {Settings:ProxyIdentityExperienceFrameworkAppId}
 - {Settings:FacebookAppId}

 ![App Settings](media/app-settings.png)

 The configuration `appsettings.json` file contains the keys with their values for each environment.
-- **Name** contains the environment name which VS code extension uses to create the environmant folder (under the environments parent folder).
+- **Name** contains the environment name which VS code extension uses to create the environment folder (under the environments parent folder).
 Use your operation system legal characters only.
-- **Tenant** specify the tenant name, such as contoso.onmicrosoft.com.
+- **Tenant** specifies the tenant name, such as contoso.onmicrosoft.com.
 In the policy file, use the format of **Settings:Tenant**, for example `{Settings:Tenant}`.
 -  **Production**  (boolean) is preserved for future use, indicating whether the environment is a production one.
 - **PolicySettings** contains a collection of key-value pair with your settings.
 In the policy file, use the format of **Settings:** and the key name, for example `{Settings:FacebookAppId}`.

-On the first time you run the **B2C Policy build** command, the VS code extension lets you create the  `appsettings.json` file, with default set of environments, keys, and values:
+On the first time, you run the **B2C Policy build** command, the VS code extension lets you create the  `appsettings.json` file, with default set of environments, keys, and values:

 ```JSON
 {